jawah/niquests/docs/user/quickstart.rst

     >>> r = niquests.head('https://httpbin.org/get')
     >>> r = niquests.options('https://httpbin.org/get')

-That's all well and good, but it's also only the start of what Requests can do.
+That's all well and good, but it's also only the start of what Niquests can do.